 Not only are there epic waterfalls but also adrenaline-inducing zip lines and thrilling guided tours of the caves behind the waterfall.
 The site might be small but you’ll be sure to have fun there.

-So, if you’re ready to plan your trip to the Pulhapanzak Waterfalls, then you’ll want to read this complete guide…
+So, if you’re ready to plan your trip to Cataratas Pulhapanzak, then you’ll want to read this complete guide…

 Where Are The Pulhapanzak Waterfalls?

 Just a few hours from both San Pedro Sula and Tegucigalpa, you’ll find Cataratas de Pulhapanzak – often shorted to just Pulha.
 The waterfalls are located just a few miles from the shores of Lake Yojoa in the town of San Buenaventura.

 Lake Yojoa is one of Honduras’ most popular backpacker spots but that doesn’t make it busy.
 Many backpackers still opt to skip Honduras due to its reputation as dangerous with high murder rates.

 And, you’ll be hard-pressed to find any international holidaymakers outside of the Caribbean Bay Islands of Utila and Roatan.
 But, if you make the journey through Honduras’ mainland, you’ll be rewarded with lush green mountains and hills, adventure activities, low prices and friendly people.

 100 Lempira for adults and 80 Lempira for children.